therealharpaljadeja/DevRel/README.md

-# Welcome to cLabs DevRel Repo!
+# Welcome to the DevRel Repo!
-This private repository will be used to provide updates to documentation, project work, and general support for the wider Celo developer communities that DevRel supports.
+This repo helps organize community projects, events, documentation, and educational material.

 ## DevRel Mission
 The Developer Relations team aims to support and grow an open and inviting developer community and ecosystem focused on supporting and inspiring developers to build on the Celo Platform.